neobrains/deta-community/docs/codes/simple-fastapi-hello-world.md

 # Here main is the file name and app is the name of the FastAPI app
 ```

 Run it with `uvicorn main:app --reload` or `uvicorn main:app --reload --port 8000`.

 Or you can just `python main.py`

+!!! tip "Automatically deploy to Deta"
+    If you have already deployed the application to deta, you can use
+    ```bash
+    deta watch
+    ```
+    to automatically deploy the application when you make changes to the code.

+    For more options, check out the [here](https://docs.deta.sh/docs/cli/commands#deta-watch)

 ## Deploy to Deta
 Install the Deta CLI and run the following command in the same directory as the `main.py` file.